Hand Hygiene in the Health-Care Setting

 In partnership with OHSU hospitals and clinics, and OHSU Department of Quality, the Department of Infection Prevention and Control (IPC) monitors and reports hand hygiene compliance.
 Direct observational data is collected in the patient care areas and submitted to IPC for analyzing, and reported using the Statit quality reporting tool.

-In the inpatient units and surgical areas, observations are collected using the iPhone app "iScrub."
-In the outpatient clinics, a paper based observation tool is used.
+In the inpatient units, outpatient clinics and surgical areas, observations are collected using the iPhone app "iScrub."
 In some clinics, patients are providing observational data.
 If you have questions about how this is done on your unit, contact your manager.

-See Hand Hygiene Resources below to download observation forms or to view hand hygiene compliance data.
+See Hand Hygiene Resources below to view hand hygiene compliance data.

 Hand Hygiene Resources

 Hand Hygiene Data